 Gender-based violence refers to the harmful acts directed at an individual based on gender.
 Most women go through this around Africa but also men go through the same.
-Gender-based violence takes many forms such as intimate partner violence, sexual violence, child marriage, and genital mutilation. involved threats of violence, coercion, and manipulation.
-Atleast 43% girls are married at a young age of 18 years.
+Gender-based violence takes many forms such as intimate partner violence, sexual violence, child marriage, and genital mutilation.
+Involved threats of violence, coercion, and manipulation.
+At least 43% of girls are married at the young age of 18 years.

 One in three women experiences physical or sexual violence mostly by an intimate partner every day in Uganda.
 In Uganda, 22% of women experienced sexual violence during the lockdown.
 Gender-based violence cases increased to 3,280 with only 1,148 reported to the police.
-3.3million Ugandans are exposed to adult domestic violence each year but the government of Uganda was more focused on treating COVID-19 and averting the spread.
+Those exposed to adult domestic violence each year are 3.3million.
+But the government of Uganda was more focused on treating COVID-19 and averting the spread.

 Neglecting gender-based violence by the governments has fueled its effects on people.
-Limited funds allocated to the fight .
-Education, health, and security were allocated supplementary budgets during the COVID-19.
+Allocation of limited funds to education, health, and security in the supplementary budgets during the COVID-19.
 In addition, the priorities of governments focused on the spread of COVID-19 and the elections preparations that happened in Uganda.
 Leaving women’s wellbeing aside.
-As a result of the death and injury of many girls and women who suffered sustained emotional and physical abuse at the hands of their husbands and relatives.
+As a result of the death and injury of many girls and women who suffered sustained emotional.
+And physical abuse at the hands of their husbands and relatives.
 The economic inequalities between men and women also have fueled the problem too.

 East and Southern African regions have the highest rates of sexual violence against women and girls aged 15 to 24 years.
-Sexual 9violence against adolescents aged 15 and below is high in the conflict and post-conflict countries of the DRC, Mozambique, Uganda, and Zimbabwe.
+Sexual violence against adolescents aged 15 and below are high in the conflict.
+And post-conflict countries of the DRC, Mozambique, Uganda, and Zimbabwe.

-The high rate is maintained by the persistence of harmful gender norms, alcohol use, and overall increased poverty, violence in urban slums areas and conflict areas.
+The persistence of harmful gender norms, alcohol use have maintained the high rate.
+And overall increased poverty, violence in urban slums areas and conflict areas.